-The MECIR guidance on the conduct of new Cochrane intervention reviews (page 15) says that it is mandatory to search the Cochrane Review Group’s specialised register.
+The MECIR guidance on the conduct of new Cochrane intervention reviews states in the section Searching for studies (C24-38) that it is mandatory to search the Cochrane Review Group’s specialised register.
 CENTRAL and MEDLINE should be searched either specifically for the review or through the Group’s specialised register.
 Embase should also be searched if it is available to the Group.

 It is also mandatory to search trials registries for Cochrane intervention reviews.
 These should include ClinicalTrials.gov and the WHO International Clinical Trials Registry Platform.

 It is highly desirable to search appropriate national, regional and subject specific bibliographic databases.
 Examples of these include Literatura Latino Americana em Ciências da Saúde (LILACs, a database covering the Latin American region), and PsycINFO (a subject specific database covering psychology literature)

 The Centralised Search Service (part of the Evidence Pipeline project) aims to search several databases for references to RCTs and quasi RCTs, and publish them in CENTRAL.
 The databases searched include Embase.
 You may therefore want to consider whether a separate search of Embase is required.

 An editorial on the Cochrane Library by Jeppe Schroll and Lisa Bero concluded that "searching regulatory data from the EMA and the FDA should be part of any Cochrane Review of drug interventions".
 This recommendation was based on research showing "that including unpublished data from regulatory agencies changed the results of the original meta-analysis".

 The European Medicines Agency (EMA) and USA Food and Drug Administration (FDA) databases should be searched if all three of the following circumstances apply to a research question

 - If the drug/device is newly approved by EMA or FDA (last 5 years) or is utilised for a new indication (last 5 years)